davidmoss/blogit/README.md

 This is a blog for posting all your latest ideas, thoughts and discoveries.
 Post anything and everything, there is no limit!

+Use your gmail credentials to login and create your posts!

 ## Development

 Run: